 The Morfa Gateway project will transform the entrance to the Coed Y Morfa community woodlands.
 Including the approach to the community allotments.

 Here is a taste of what we did in 2018.

 The Project is supported by a number of local and national organisations.
 Who all bring volunteers and expertise.

 Including, Artisans Collective, North Wales Police, Denbighshire County Council Countryside Services, and Housing Departments.
 Plus Betsi Cadwaladr University Health Board.

 Is an exciting new joint project with ourselves, Artisans Collective a Community Hub at the Old Library Prestatyn, Denbighshire Countryside Service, Tai Sir Ddinbych – Denbighshire Housing, Healthy Prestatyn Iach / Healthy Rhuddlan Iach and HGC Dinbych Arfordirol ac Abergele / NWP Denbighshire Coastal and Abergele.

-We are proud that The Morfa Gateway project was entered in Wales in Bloom as part of the Prestatyn entry and also as part of The RHS “It’s Your Neighbourhood” .
+During 2018 Morfa Gateway entered Wales in Bloom as part of the Prestatyn entry and as part of The RHS “It’s Your Neighbourhood” .
 Which has changed attitudes in our community.

 We are proactively working to reduce social isolation and strengthen our community values, traditions and cultures.
 Via our voluntary community activities including social prescribing